marcotessarotto/dclavorofvg-bot/README.md

 Before running the applications:

-- create a database and a user in local postgresql instance
+- create a database and a user in local mariadb instance
 - create file src/gfvgbo/secrets.py containing:

 DB_NAME="database name"